Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

 heart attack, as well as being used to diagnose sports injuries and

-discussed with Chris Evans on his BBC Radio2 Drivetime show!
+Evans on his BBC Radio2 Drivetime show!

 know that before toilet paper was produced in 1857, people had used